Table of Contents:

 The global config menu is accessible by launching the global system menu aforementioned and selecting Config.
 This menu let you:

-The Screenlock has two modes:
+The Screenlock has three modes:

 While using the Screenlock, only the following bindings apply (and override the default dwm button bindings):